rctruta/week2-devops/README.md

 |____ Dockerfile
 ```

-Let's create a basic container in each of the directories
+Let's create a basic container in each of the directories.
+The following code should be included in the `Dockerfile`:

 ```
 FROM python:3.8-slim-buster
 COPY . /app